-But This Looks Like a Nice House
+But This Looks Like a Nice House!

 The Cost of Meth Contamination

-Homes where actual meth cooking has been done can test over 1000 micrograms of meth in a 4 square inch space.
+Homes where actual meth cooking has been done can test over 1000 micrograms in a 4 square inch space.
 This is a serious contamination and could cost many thousands of dollars to mitigate.
 At Agents for Home Buyers, we are committed to protecting our buyers from hazards such as this.
 If you would like more information, give us a call at 303-448-8808.

-Should I Test?
+Should I Get a Meth Test?